(con't from Part IX)

-Principal (diapason) tone, if not too assertive, might also be chosen for the right hand part here, if the sound was right; the ear will guide the performer on this; the idea is just to make it different so the sound isn't the same, over and over.
+Principal (diapason) tone, if not too assertive, might also be chosen for the right hand part here, if its sound is right; the ear will guide the performer on this; the idea is just to make it different so the sound isn't the same, over and over.

 With the return of the A section the tune is harmonized in 4 parts voice by voice employing imitation at the interval of a 3rd between the outer voices; imitation like this can occur at any interval from the unison up through and including 2nds, 3rds, 4ths, 5ths, 6ths, 7ths, and the octave; the music takes a poignant return here which seems to lend itself to the observance of Christmas.

-In previous postings [See blog, Prism, Getting Started With Writing, Parts II, VI, VII] the suggestion was made to take the thematic material and shine it through it through the prism of your own life's experiences and let this symbolism give it a shape; this is another device intended to depict a little life which came to a premature end before it even had a chance to unfold.
+In previous postings [See blog, Prism, Getting Started With Writing, Parts II, VI, VII] the suggestion was made to take the thematic material and shine it through it through the prism of one's own life's experiences and let this symbolism give it a shape; this is another device intended to depict a little life which came to a premature end before it even had a chance to unfold.

-The theme of this work thus is a cradle song which ends very quietly with a short coda employing a penultimate tonic chord chromatically altered with a sharpened and flatted 5th 2 octaves apart before resolving in the radiant home key in 5 voices.
+This work ends very slowly, very quietly, very peacefully, with a short coda employing a penultimate tonic chord chromatically altered with a sharpened and flatted 5th 2 octaves apart before resolving in 5 voices in the radiant home key of B Major.